Intensive winter grazing

 How and when do I apply for resource consent?

-Unfortunately, existing farming land use consents and irrigation scheme programmes do not cover the requirements for intensive winter grazing under the NES-F. If you are already covered by one of these, then you will still need an IWG consent if you don't meet the permitted activity rules.
+Existing farming land use consents and irrigation scheme programmes do not cover the requirements for intensive winter grazing.
+If you are already covered by one of these, then you will still need resource consent for IWG if you don't meet the permitted activity rules.
+Some irrigation schemes or farming collectives may be applying for a new IWG consent that covers your farm, so if you belong to one of these groups then make sure you keep up to date with their plans.

-While you won't be granted resource consent immediately, you can still continue with planning and planting for next season and grazing in 2023, as long as you're following your management plan and are consistent with what you’ve applied for.
+While you won't be granted resource consent immediately, you can continue with grazing in 2023, as long as you're following your management plan and are consistent with what you’ve applied for.

 A consent application deposit will cost $3500.
 The final cost could be more or less, depending on how complicated the consent is to process.
 You will be billed extra or refunded depending on the final cost.